 As you can see, it was an ex-forest service vehicle.
 Carfax showed only 16 records for the VIN, so it must have been in the gov't fleet up until fairly recently.
 I didn't order a report to see exactly when it switched over to private ownership.

 I had the opening pre-bid at $70, with a max bid of $350 or so.
 After reading up more on the Bronco, I decided to up my max to $600 or $650.
 No damage and no mechanical issues listed, so it seemed worth a gamble.
 Only one other person bid, pushing me up to $90 at auction close.
-(I've since found enough loose change to offset 2.4% of the high bid.)
+(I've since found enough loose change in it to offset 3.0% of the high bid.)
 At that point, the reserve price of $675 was revealed.
 I got a $625 counter-offer shortly after.
 I hoped to get it just below $600 to knock ~$30 off the buyer fees, so I countered at $550 and the seller countered back at $600.
 I decided not to push my luck, as it felt like they were drawing a line in the sand.
 The other one I had bid on previously didn't hit reserve and was pushed back a week.

 $600 seemed like a steal, but then there's the $210 in buyer's fees, $59 gate fee, ~$40 credit card fee (I planned to pay by wire transfer for the "low risk" option, only to discover that you can only pay by credit card online, and $107 delivery fee.
 I was convinced by friends to not get a ride up and risk trying to drive it home, which is a good thing because the lack of mechanical issues in the listing turned out to mean zilch.